Background pattern

 • bleeding in the brain (cerebral hemorrhage)

-• neurological disorders manifested by headache, dizziness (nausea), and vomiting, convulsions, visual disturbances including loss of vision, changes in mental state (abnormal thinking, confusion, altered consciousness), and occasionally neuromuscular disorders manifested by muscle weakness in limbs (including irreversible partial or complete paralysis) (symptoms ofleucoencephalopathy, acute toxic leucoencephalopathy or reversible posterior leucoencephalopathy syndrome (RPLS))
+• neurological disorders that manifest as headache, feeling of dizziness (nausea) and vomiting, seizures, visual disturbances including loss of vision, changes in mental status (abnormal thinking, confusion, altered consciousness), and occasionally neuromuscular disorders manifested by muscle weakness in the limbs (including irreversible partial or complete paralysis) (symptoms of leukoencephalopathy, toxic acute leukoencephalopathy or posterior reversible encephalopathy syndrome (PRES))

 • bleeding in the lungs (pulmonary hemorrhage)

-• inflammation of the bladder, which may be painful when urinating, and may lead to blood in the urine (hemorrhagic cystitis).
+• inflammation of the bladder, which can be painful when urinating, and can lead to blood in the urine (hemorrhagic cystitis).

-If you experience any type of side effect, consult your doctor, pharmacist, or nurse, even if it is a possible side effect that does not appear in this leaflet.
+If you experience any type of adverse effect, consult your doctor, pharmacist, or nurse, even if it is a possible adverse effect that is not listed in this leaflet.

 Do not freeze.